Boosting Website Performance!

 Screenshot of my mobile performance metrics

-If you’ve ever plopped your website’s url into pagespeed.web.dev or used Lighthouse metrics, you know how addictive it is.
+If you’ve ever plopped your website’s URL into pagespeed.web.dev or used Lighthouse metrics, you know how addictive it is.
 Initially having a performance score in the low 70s, with accessibility and SEO in the 80s, I was determined to get 100s across the board…or at least as close to 100s as possible.

 Accessibility

 One of the initial areas I tackled was color contrast ratios.
-Understanding the importance of ensuring readability for all users, I evaluated the contrast ratios of text and background elements on the section at hand: the featured section on the Home page.
+Understanding the importance of ensuring readability for all users, I evaluated the contrast ratios of text and background elements on the section at hand: the featured section on the homepage.
 I love this bright pinkish-reddish color but sadly, it has a VERY limited number of foreground colors that go with it.
 For now, I want to keep the background color of this section, so I changed the small amount of affected text to be the darker blue I have for pretty much all of the text on the site.
 I used the WCAG color contrast checker to quickly see what passes and what fails.
 Another more easy-fix issue that came up was: focus elements having ids that in fact were not unique.
 Oops!

 Performance